RxNLP/PyRXNLP/README.md

 You will have to replace `your_api_key` with the actual API Key.
 For instructions on how to obtain your API key please refer to [our instructions](http://www.rxnlp.com/api-key/).

-For a list of our NLP API endpoints, please checkout the [RxNLP website](http://www.rxnlp.com/api-reference/).
+For a list of our NLP API endpoints, please check the [RxNLP website](http://www.rxnlp.com/api-reference/).